-The land use rights with a carrying amount of RMB 1,090,000 (2020 - RMB 860,000) in relation to parcel of land located at No. 2 Shengfeng Road, Liantang Town, Pucheng County, Nanping City, Fujian Province in the PRC continue to be subject to certain restrictions as to the intended use.
+The land use rights with a carrying amount of RMB 1,090,000 (2021 - RMB 1,090,000) in relation to parcel of land located at No. 2 Shengfeng Road, Liantang Town, Pucheng County, Nanping City, Fujian Province in the PRC continue to be subject to certain restrictions as to the intended use.

-As at the end of the reporting period, the carrying amount of leasehold buildings of the Group which have been pledged to financial institutions to secure bank facilities was as follows:
+(c) As at the end of the reporting period, the carrying amount of leasehold buildings of the Group which have been pledged to financial institutions to secure bank facilities were as follows: